 Afternoon – wander along Hamburg’s river

-If you’re in Hamburg in the winter months, head south down to Heiligengeistfeld and the Hamburger Dom, where a winter wonderland takes over the area: funfair rides, German sweets and piping hot chocolate make it an ideal stop on your journey.
+If your weekend in Hamburg takes place in winter, head south down to Heiligengeistfeld and the Hamburger Dom, where a winter wonderland takes over the area: funfair rides, German sweets and piping hot chocolate make it an ideal stop on your journey.

 If it’s summertime, head straight past and down to the docks: a stroll along the River Elbe in the sunshine show you exactly what made Hamburg the bustling trade city that it is.
 There are countless stands to grab a classic Hamburg fish sandwich or some chips if you get hungry.
 And you don’t have to settle for simply admiring the river; pass beneath it by entering the Landing Bridges, a tunnel that runs under the river and often houses special exhibitions.